pschatzmann/pico-arduino/README.md

 Recently I was receiving my Raspberry PI Pico and I had the opportunity to play around with it.
 Actually most of the time I spent reading the Manuals...
 The conclusion: interesting - but a little bit too complicated.
 So I was quite happy to read that Arduino plans to add an official support for this Microcontroller.

-However I did not want to wait for the official support to be available, so as a temporary solution, I decided to make my own Arduino API available as a separate project.
-In the meantime the official Arduino support is avaiable, but I still think that this project is quite useful because of it's unique design goals:
+However I did not want to wait for the official support to be available, so I decided to make my own Arduino API available as a separate project.
+In the meantime the official Arduino support is avaiable, but I still think that __this project is quite useful because of it's unique design goals__:

 ## Design goals

-- Provide a full implementation of the Arduino API so that we easliy use Arduino Sketches and Arduino Libraries on the Raspberry Pico
+- Provide a __complete implementation__ of the Arduino API so that we easliy use Arduino Sketches and Arduino Libraries on the Raspberry Pico
-- Provide additional easy to use C++ classes for the Pico specific functionaity
+- Provide __additional__ easy to use C++ classes for the __Pico specific__ functionaity
-- Keep the Pico specific build process using cmake so that we can use all existing C++ libraries.
+- Keep the Pico specific build process using __cmake__ so that we can use all existing C++ libraries.
-- Use this project as just an additional cmake library
+- Use __this project as__ just an additional __cmake library__
-- Provide a full set of examples
+- Provide a __full set of examples__

 In a nutshell we can profit from both: the advantages of the Arduino and the advantages of the Pico SDK.